GoogleCloudPlatform/apigee-samples/README.md

 * **Observability:** Logging, monitoring, and tracing for troubleshooting and analysis.
 * **Governance:** API lifecycle management, versioning, and productization.

-This repository explores common LLM serving patterns using Apigee X as a robust and feature-rich API maanagement platform.
+This repository explores common LLM serving patterns using Apigee X as a robust and feature-rich API management platform.
 While the primary focus is on serving Gemini models, the principles and patterns discussed here can be adapted for other LLMs.

 |    | Sample                      | Description                                                            | Open Notebook |
 |-----|-----------------------------|------------------------------------------------------------------------|----------------------|